0xd34df00d/lcss/src/text/plugins/plugins-imgaste.md

 [Auscrie](/plugins-auscrie) and [Poshuku](/plugins-poshuku) use it to
 upload screenshots and web page shots, respectively.

+Imgaste also knows about different imagebins' limits on file size and image dimensions limits and automatically filters out those that would not accept a given image.

-It is an implementation of the image [data filters](/concepts-data-filters) concept.
+Imgaste is an implementation of the image [data filters](/concepts-data-filters) concept.

 Supported services
 ------------------